Centralized core facilities and shared equipment and infrastructure are an essential pillar for a successful research enterprise.

 The Genetics Centre provides high-end statistical and analytical support for genetic, genomic and proteomic analysis of data generated internally or from external providers.

-Cell Imaging and Histology Core Facility
+High Resolution Cell Imaging Core Facility

 This facility provides tools for ultra-structural and high resolution molecular imaging, flow cytometry and cell sorting capabilities, and histology and pathology services for both animal model and clinical research.
-Equipment within this Core includes the ultra-high resolution Zeiss Elyra S.1 LSM880 Confocal Microscope and the BD FACSAria IIIU Cell Sorter/ Cytometer, amongst others.
+Equipment within this core includes the ultra-high resolution Zeiss Elyra S.1 LSM880 Confocal Microscope and the BD FACSAria IIIU Cell Sorter/ Cytometer, amongst others.

 In-vivo Surgery Core Facility